RSS3-Network/Wallet-Connect-Plugin/README.md

 # Wallet-Connect-Plugin
-a Wallet-Connect Plugin tool built using React, Wagmi and Rainbow-kit
+a Wallet-Connect Plugin tool using React, Wagmi and Rainbow-kit; provide web3 Wallet support for OpenTrainer Frontend Page